Reasons to support The LINGUIST List

 Currently, The LINGUIST List has 25,000 subscribers from 95 countries.
 Subscribe here.

-- Multi-List Search Engine.
+- Multi-List Hosting.
 Not only do we maintain our own list, we also archive numerous other lists that are useful to linguists, language professionals, and language enthusiasts alike.
 Some examples are: The Arabic Information List, The Chinook Studies List, Linguistic Exploration List, and World Wide Words.
 For the full list, click here.
-All these lists can be searched with a single command using the Multi-List Search Engine.

 - Linguistic Subfield and Subject Language.
 All our resources are categorized by linguistic subfield(s) and subject language(s).
 Thus we provide a powerful information-retrieval facility that is customized specifically for linguists.